 Do your research before you consider a new detox regimen or program.
 And remember — the best and safest way to detox is to eat real, healthy foods.

-How Detoxifying Foods Can Boost Your Detox Ability
+How Detox Foods Can Boost Your Detoxification Ability

 Research shows there are specific foods that can help your body boost its detox power.

 Unlike many of the popular “detox” programs and supplements out there, these foods help your body eliminate toxins.
 And they also provide many other positive health benefits, as well.

-Here are 12 of the top detoxifying foods:
+Here are 12 of the top detox foods:

 1) Cruciferous Vegetables and Leafy Greens